Skip to main content

 • To maximize migration throughput, consider the combined effects of --transfers and --s3-upload-concurrency as multiplicative: Total streams ≈ --transfers × --s3-upload-concurrency

-• For transfers with a few large files (hundreds of GB), do the opposite: set --transfers to 1 or 2 to avoid initiating too many multipart uploads, while increasing --s3-upload-concurrency to a large value, between 8 and 16, to upload multiple parts of each large file in parallel and saturate available bandwidth.
+• For transfers with a few large files (hundreds of GB), do the opposite.
+Set --transfers to 1 or 2 to avoid initiating too many multipart uploads, and increase --s3-upload-concurrency to a large value, between 8 and 16, to upload multiple parts of each large file in parallel and saturate available bandwidth.

 • Monitor memory use.
 Estimate Rclone’s RAM needs with this calculation: RAM ≈ --transfers × (--s3-upload-concurrency × (--s3-chunk-size + --buffer-size))